mengli11235/mengli11235.github.io/aboutme.md

 ## Introduction

-I'm a researcher at OsloMet specializing in self-supervised learning and reinforcement learning.
+I'm a researcher at UiO specializing in self-supervised learning and reinforcement learning.
 My work bridges theoretical advances in AI with practical applications.

 ## Academic Journey